 Brominated vegetable oil (BVO for short) is a food additive sometimes used to keep citrus flavoring from separating out in sodas and other beverages.
 Controversy has long surrounded the use of BVO.
-It's banned as a food additive in Europe but not in the U.S.
+It's banned as a food additive in some countries but not in the U.S.

 Health concerns about BVO stem from one of its ingredients, bromine.
 Bromine can irritate the skin and mucous membranes (the moist lining of the nose, mouth, lungs and stomach).
 Long-term exposure can cause neurologic symptoms such as headache, memory loss, and impaired balance or coordination.
 In the past these symptoms were seen with chronic use of bromide salts as sleep medications.
 Fortunately, these drugs are no longer widely available in the U.S.

 However, there have been reports of people experiencing memory loss and skin and nerve problems after drinking excessive amounts (more than 2 liters a day) of soda containing BVO.
 While few people are likely to drink such large quantities, concern exists because bromine appears to build up in the body.